top of page

 CW: Discussion of violence, harassment, abuse

-If someone’s life is in danger, call 911 and ask for the police, fire, or ambulance depending on the situation.
+If someone’s life is in danger, call 911 immediately.

 Toronto Police Service: Sexual Assault Examination Kit